The Ultimate Guide to Sales Contests

 Why is a sales contest a good idea?

-A sales contest in its simplest form is as easy as ringing the bell or adding a line next to your name on a whiteboard every time you make a sale.
+A sales contest idea in its simplest form is as easy as ringing the bell or adding a line next to your name on a whiteboard every time you make a sale.
 When you are working with remote teams and/or want your results and data to be more measurable, the solution is going digital.
-But you want to keep that excitement and instant gratification that ringing the bell gives.
+But you absolutely want to keep that excitement and instant gratification that ringing the bell gives.

 PS: Make sure you're prepared in advance to maximize your ROI.